CivicDataLab/ndp_scraper/README.md

-# data.gov.in Scraper
+# Scraper
-This code is intended to scrape data.gov.in website catalogs and dump the result into formatted csv file.
+This code is intended to scrape [data.gov.in](https://data.gov.in/catalogs) website catalogs and dump the result into formatted csv file. scraper_main.py should be run inorder to start scraping the website.

 ## Assumptions that may affect the code in the future
 * XPATHS - all xpaths are working for now.
 If the site gets updated, xpaths may need an update.